Ratings firms eye fallout from shock UK election

-LONDON The agencies responsible for Britain's credit rating said on Friday that inconclusive national elections could impact Brexit negotiations, lead to another snap poll and change the future path of economic policy.
+LONDON The agencies responsible for Britain's credit rating said on Friday the inconclusive elections could impact Brexit negotiations, lead to another snap poll and change the future path of economic policy.

-Voters dealt Prime Minister Theresa May a devastating blow in a ballot she had called to strengthen her hand in Brexit talks, wiping out her parliamentary majority and throwing the country into political turmoil.
+Voters dealt Prime Minister Theresa May a devastating blow in an election she had called to strengthen her hand in Brexit talks, wiping out her parliamentary majority and throwing the country into political turmoil.

-May was attempting to form a working relationship with unionists from Northern Ireland to stay in power.
+May was attempting to form a working relationship with unionists from Northern Ireland.

 The three biggest firms - Fitch, Moody's and S&P Global - all have a negative outlook on their respective ratings for Britain.
-Ratings influence at what cost a government can borrow money in financial markets.
+There are what decide at what cost Britain can borrow.

-While no agency changed their rating on Friday, they all issued statements warning of the risks the new political questions pose on Britain, the world's fifth biggest economy.
+While none changed their rating on Friday, they all issued statements warning of the risks the new political questions pose on Britain, the world's fifth biggest economy.

 "The UK general election result creates uncertainty over the policy platform, political cohesion and longevity of the next UK government," Fitch said in a statement.
 "This will have implications for Brexit and potentially fiscal policy."